Seawork Commercial Marine Conference

 To view the 2019 Seawork Commercial Marine Conference programme please click here

-The Seawork 2019 free-to-attend conference sessions will be held across the three days of Seawork.
-They will cover a variety of issues within the Marine Industry and feature presentations from our Supporting Associations, topics will be confirmed shortly - call for papers closes 18 February 2019.
+The Seawork 2019 free-to-attend conference sessions was held across the three days of Seawork.
+The conference covered a variety of issues within the Marine Industry and featured presentations from our Supporting Associations.
+Call for papers for our 2020 session will be announced here.

-The hugely popular UK MOD Procurement Programme 2019 will take place on Thursday 13 June 2019.
+The hugely popular UK MOD Procurement Programme 2019 took place on Thursday 13 June 2019.

 For further details please contact the events team via email firstname.lastname@example.org or on +44 1329 825335.